ajh1143/PS1_Chunk/README.md

 # PS1_Chunk
-Mimic Pandas Chunksize parameter in Powershell for use in ETL pipelines and Batch jobs
+Mimic Pandas Chunksize parameter in Powershell for use in ETL pipelines and batch jobs